 And in between, the little trains keep running through the area.
 In fact, the Miniaturwunderland is the largest model railroad in the world.
 You definitely shouldn’t miss it, even if you’re not a model train fan.

-15. Visit the Hamburg Dungeon
+15. Hamburg Dungeon

 The Hamburg Dungeon takes you into the dark past of the Hanseatic city.
 Here, actors portray events such as the Black Plague, the Great Fire or the Inquisition – and it gets pretty spooky in the process.
 You will encounter pirates, ghosts and hair-raising characters from times long past.

-16. Take part in a wine tasting or a wine seminar
+16. Wine tasting or a wine seminar

 OK.
 Hamburg is not really known for its great vineyards.
 But as a city of commerce, you can still find wines from all over the world here.
 But even the German wines are worth tasting.
 The best way to do this is on a guided wine and food tasting tour (available in several languages), for example, where you can taste 4-6 wines from German wineries and also book traditional appetizers or a full menu with a dessert and wine.